pandruszkow/SysadminStuff/General/Erase all data on a machine.md

 |Rounds|1 with a blanking pass|
 |Blanking|Perform a blanking pass|
 |PRNG| ISAAC-64 (unless 32-bit, in that case select the 32-bit version)|

+If `nwipe` is not present on your system, it can be installed with `sudo apt install nwipe`.